dbcli/mycli/README.md

       -e, --execute TEXT            Execute command and quit.
       --init-command TEXT           SQL statement to execute after connecting.
       --charset TEXT                Character set for MySQL session.
-      --help                        Show this message and exit.
+      --password-file PATH          File or FIFO path containing the password to connect to the db if not specified otherwise --help                        Show this message and exit.